 The U.S. approach of immediate bank recapitalizations is typically regarded as superior to the delayed European approach.
-The model confirms that a policy of immediate bank recapitalizations has important advantages in the aftermath of a crisis, but also shows that such a policy may in normal times imply a larger subsidy for the banking sector.
+The analysis of the model confirms that a policy of immediate instead of delayed bank recapitalizations has important advantages in the aftermath of a crisis, but also shows that such a policy may in normal times imply a larger subsidy for the banking sector.
 The optimal recapitalization approach therefore seems time-inconsistent, as a policy of delayed recapitalizations has advantages before a crisis while a policy of immediate recapitalizations has advantages in its aftermath.
-A more efficient policy in the model is therefore to reduce the need for bank recapitalizations, as bank regulators have historically been doing by imposing minimum equity requirements.
-In addition, as part of the Basel III reforms, regulators have required banks to issue long-term debt liabilities that can be used to absorb losses after a crisis, an example of which are the contingent convertible bonds that banks are currently issuing.
-Such bonds are converted into equity when supervisors determine that bank equity has fallen below a predetermined threshold level.
-While such bonds are not in the model, the analysis suggests that delaying their conversion after a crisis may have similar consequences for credit supply and monetary transmission as delaying a recapitalization (both can give rise to debt-overhang).
-The insights from the model may therefore be relevant for the 'bail-in' debate as well.
+A more efficient policy in the model is to ensure the safety of deposits other than through recapitalizations, as regulators have historically been doing by imposing minimum bank equity requirements.
+In addition, as part of the Basel III reforms, regulators have required banks to issue long-term debt liabilities that can be written off after a crisis to absorb losses.
+While such long-term liabilities are not yet in the model, the analysis suggests that delaying their write-down after a crisis may have similar consequences for credit supply and monetary transmission as delaying a recapitalization (both can give rise to debt-overhang).
+The model may therefore be relevant for the 'bail-in' debate as well.